AndrejsGrocs/backend-banking-asset-management/README.md

 ```
 Here is the example of data you can receive on the screen
-after all asset data is filled.
+after all assets data is filled.

 {